Last updated: 21 September 2021

 Our goal remains to ensure the best personal service for charters and intermediary travel within the most conservative safety parameters.

-Recently, this has included staying up-to-date with new government regulations for domestic travel including testing requirements and new safety and social distancing guidelines within national parks.
+Since March 2020, staying up-to-date with new government regulations for international and domestic travel including testing requirements and new safety guidelines has been critical to ensuring charters go forth as planned.

-Once borders reopen we will be well prepared to ensure smooth operations for guests to enjoy Indonesia safely.
+Once borders reopen we will be well prepared to ensure smooth operations for all guests to enjoy Indonesia safely again.

 For any questions requiring a quick response, please contact: firstname.lastname@example.org.

 1 November 2020 – All Indonesian National Parks are open for domestic and international visitors to cruise on yachts.

 20 September 2021 – Foreign visitors may enter Indonesia with a valid residence permit or electronic business visa.
 Visa-free and visa-on-arrival entry for foreign travelers remains suspended until further notice.
 A mandatory 8 day quarantine on arrival is still in effect.

 Borders are open to Indonesian nationals, foreign holders of residency permits, and foreign holders of business visas only.

 All passengers must undergo COVID-19 testing in advance.